SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Another mumbled reply.
 "Love you."

 Applejack shushed her.
-"It's okay, nothing bad can happen."
+"It's okay, nothing bad can happen to you."

 "I… love…"